 Sanitary Sewer Backups

 If you experience any type of sewer backup in your home, please call the Department at (630) 736-3850, before calling a plumber.
-The Village can televise your sewer line at no cost, if you have an outside sewer cleanout, to check the condition of your line.
+The Village can televise your sewer line at no cost, if you have an outside sewer cleanout, to check the condition of your line (NOTE: the outside cleanout needs to be accessible in order to televise the sewer line).
 Please call the Department for more information.

 If it becomes necessary to replace your sewer service, a permit is required.
 Permits are issued by the Community Development Department or a Building Permit application is available online.

 Never pour oil or grease down a drain.
 Oil and grease harden in the system.
 This results in blockages, which can cause sewer backups.
 Also do not flush any kind of wipes, femeinie hygiene products, or any type of moist towelettes.
 These create problems for the proper maintenance of the sewer system overall.

 Hydrant flushing is conducted annually and is posted as scheduled in the neighborhoods.
 Hydrant flushing ensure adequate water pressure for fire emergencies, as well as to ensure water quality and clarity are retained throughout our system.
 Flushing allows any sediments to be removed from the mains.
 During periods of hydrant flushing, Village water customers are cautioned that: